traefik/traefik/docs/content/https/acme.md

 Use the `HTTP-01` challenge to generate and renew ACME certificates by provisioning an HTTP resource under a well-known URI.

-As described on the Let's Encrypt [community forum](https://community.letsencrypt.org/t/support-for-ports-other-than-80-and-443/3419/72), when using the `HTTP-01` challenge, `certificatesResolvers.le.acme.httpChallenge.entryPoint` must be reachable by Let's Encrypt through port 80.
+As described on the Let's Encrypt [community forum](https://community.letsencrypt.org/t/support-for-ports-other-than-80-and-443/3419/72), when using the `HTTP-01` challenge, `certificatesResolvers.myresolver.acme.httpChallenge.entryPoint` must be reachable by Let's Encrypt through port 80.

 ??? example "Using an EntryPoint Called http for the `httpChallenge`"